 One of Scotland's finest breweries and certainly one of the best in the UK.
 Based in Galashiels the team take inspiration from the food and drink they love, then be as innovative and creative as they can to get maximum flavour.
 These guys will be bringing some special beers.

 The closest brewery to us, Pilot are making waves from their small brewery in Leith.
 Young, and only 3-strong at the moment, Pilot are the most exciting brewery within Edinburgh's city limits and are getting people's attention all around the UK.
 Expect something special from the guys for our festival.

-Somerset provenance is what Wild Beer Co. are all about - nature, their environment, and the seasons.
-As their name suggests, Wild Beer predominantly use wild fermentation techniques to brew their beer.
+Provenance is what Wild Beer Co are all about - nature, their environment, and the seasons.
+As their name suggests, Wild Beer Co. predominantly use wild fermentation techniques to brew their beer.
 Blending their own wild yeast strains to create beers of all styles.
-The results are some incredibly complex, earthy and interesting beers.
+The results are some incredibly complex and interesting beers.

 Thornbridge are one of the original and the best in the UK craft beer scene.
-They've been around since the very start and the Uk scene owes them a lot of praise for battling the new territories of fresh, full flavoured beer back in the mid 00's.
-This year will see Thornbridge release a series of monthly new releases, which, if you havent seen is well worth checking out and following.
+They've been around since the very start and the UK scene owes them a lot of praise for battling the new territories of fresh, full flavoured beer back in the mid 00's.
+Always a class act, adhering to quality and tradition, while looking forward and pushing the industry in the coutnry a whole - Thornbridge set the bar.

-Long before Brewdog got the fire burning this side of the Atlantic, in the late 80s, Sierra Nevada were one of handful of breweries creating a craft beer revolution.
+Not much that really needs to be said here is there?
+Sierra Nevada were one of the founding fathers of the craft beer revolution.
 We owe them a lot.
 These days, they continue to make amazing new beers and forge a path for all to follow on sustainability.
 We are forever grateful for the work they have put into this industry.